tebogomphela123/simple-online-store/README.md

-Developer: Tebogo Gabriel Mphela v:0.0.1

-### This is a Nestjs application.
+# This is a Nestjs application.
 Soon front-end part will be added.

 So far user can create account login, retrieve infor and loggout.
 If user loggout they must loggin first to access sensitive information.

-This application uses Docker and docker-compose

 # stack used.
  - Docker